 Public holidays that occur on a weekend remain on that day.
 Swedish law contains no provisions on pay for hours worked on a public holiday.
 Public Holidays Act, 1989, §§ 12.

-According to the contract of employment or collective agreement or both, the employee may be entitled to an additional number of vacation days.
+According to the contract of employment or collective agreement or both, employees may be entitled to an additional number of vacation days.
 The year after the qualifying year is called the vacation year.
 This runs from 1 April until 31 March the year after that.

-If an employee enters into new employment after 31 August in any given year then they are only entitled to 5 full days of vacation until 1 April the following year.
-Unless otherwise specified in a collective agreement or contract of employment, the employee will be allocated annual vacation days on 1 April every year.
+If an employee enters into new employment after 31 August in any given year, they are only entitled to 5 full days of vacation until 1 April the following year.
+Unless otherwise specified in a collective agreement or contract of employment, the employee will be allocated your annual vacation days on 1 April every year.

-An employee who switches employment is entitled to vacation leave with the new employer only to the extent that the employee has not already had such leave with the former employer.
+An employee who switches employment is entitled to vacation leave in the new employment only to the extent that the employee has not already had such leave in the previous employment.

 Vacation Pay is 12% of the income during the qualifying year (the year preceding the annual holiday year).

-An employee is entitled to transfer 5 days of vacation days per year up to 5 consecutive years.
+Accrual -An employee is entitled to transfer 5 days of vacation days per year up to 5 consecutive years.
 To transfer vacation days, a worker must be eligible for more than 20 days of annual leave.
-Sec 3 – 24 of Annual Leave Act.

 There is no statutory minimum wage in Sweden.